 - What: Feedback is evaluated to identify areas for improvement or clarification within the project charter.

-- When: This step occurs after feedback has been provided during the approval process.
-If any edits are suggested, you should make them before sending the document to any external source where they may have a financial impact.
+- When: This step occurs after feedback has been provided.
+If any edits are suggested, make them before sending the document to any external source where they may have a financial impact.

 - Where: Revisions are made within the document.

-- How: Based on the feedback received, necessary updates are made to the document, ensuring alignment with project objectives and stakeholder expectations.
+- How: Based on the feedback received, necessary updates are made to the document to keep it aligned with project objectives and stakeholder expectations.

 6. Resend for Final Approval